iPrep Digital Libraries- ICT Labs For Schools

 Here is the link to the draft document of Samagra Shiksha Abhiyan which has gone to all the States and UTs in 2018/2019 as the revised policy document.

-I will break down the major recommendations made by the government for setting up tablet based ICT labs for schools here which has been outlined in Chapter 7 from page 127 onwards.
+I will break down the major recommendations made by the government for setting up tablet-based ICT labs for schools here which has been outlined in Chapter 7 from page 127 onwards.

 On page 129 of the framework document, the hardware guidelines are outlined for ICT implementation.

-On the next page it outlines the suggested approach to setup and usage of such hardware and charging racks in ICT Infrastructure.
+On the next page, it outlines the suggested approach to setup and usage of such hardware and charging racks in ICT Infrastructure.

 Highlights of the key suggestions:

-1. Easy to use & manageable Digital Hardware
+1. Easy-to-use and manageable Digital Hardware

-The policy now suggests that instead of only computers, the state governments and Union Territories should consider Tablets/Laptops/Notebooks/PCs along with other supporting hardware for easy to setup and usage.
+The policy now suggests that instead of only computers, the state governments and Union Territories should consider Tablets/Laptops/Notebooks/PCs along with other supporting hardware for easy setup and usage.

 2. Storage and Charging Racks